+Corporate Governance Policy of the Company:

-1 f) ensuring that risks posed to the Company by its clearing and related activities are addressed.
+- ensuring consistency of activities with the objectives and strategies determined by the Board; - b) designing and establishing compliance and internal control procedures promoting the objectives of the Company; - c) regularly reviewing and testing internal control procedures; - ensuring that sufficient resources are devoted to risk management and compliance; - e) the risk control process; and - f) ensuring that risks posed to the Company by its clearing and related activities are addressed.

 Board, through periodic review of the functioning of CCIL in various areas, sets objectives and goals.
-Based on these, objectives and goals for senior management are fixed and monitored.
-A suitable framework for review of the performance of the senior management vis-à-vis these objectives and goals also exists.
-Experience, skills and integrity: In terms of Company's policy, senior management persons are to be identified based on their professional/ technical qualifications, wherever required, market / industry experience as also the knowledge, expertise in the relevant areas of operations.
+Based on these, objectives and goalsfor senior management are fixed and monitored.
+A suitable framework for review of the performance of the senior management vis-à-vis these objectives and goalsalso exists.

+Experience, skills and integrity:

+In terms of Company's policy, senior management persons are to be identified based on their professional/ technical qualifications, wherever required, market / industry experience as also the knowledge, expertise in the relevant areas of operations.
 Internally laid down appropriate screening process is also in place.

 Senior level management performance is suitably assessed by top management.

-There are necessary checks and balances built in the contract of employment including the process for removal of Senior Management, if necessary Key consideration 6 The board should establish a clear, documented risk-management framework) that includes the FMI's risk-tolerance policy, assigns responsibilities and accountability for risk decisions, and addresses decision making in crises and emergencies.
+There are necessary checks and balances built in the contract of employment including the process for removal of Senior Management, if necessary

+The board should establish a clear, documented risk-management framework) that includes the FMI's risk-tolerance policy, assigns responsibilities and accountability for risk decisions, and addresses decision making in crises and emergencies.
 Governance arrangements should ensure that the risk-management and internal control functions have sufficient authority, independence, resources, and access to the board.

-Description Risk Management Framework:
+Risk Management Framework:

 A comprehensive Risk Management Framework document, detailing the various risks faced by CCIL and the measures in place to handle such risks, has been created and the same has been approved by the Board.
 As per the authority specified in the framework document, the Committee of Directors on Risk Management identifies various risks of the Company.
 The Committee formulates, monitors and reviews the Company's Risk Management Framework.
 The risks related to Information Technology are monitored and reviewed by the Technical Approval Committee of the Board.
 The Audit Committee is responsible for evaluating the risk management systems of the Company in terms of Companies Act, 2013.
-Various aspects of operational risk are monitored by the Audit Committee.
-Further, Regulatory and Compliance Risks are monitored by the Regulatory Compliance Committee and the Audit Committee.
+Various aspects of operational risk are monitored by the Audit Committee, the Risk Management Committee, and the Technical Approval Committee.
+Further, Regulatory and Compliance Risks are monitored by the Regulatory Compliance Committee Committee.